 - (A) Violations.
 The commencement or continuation of any land development, subdivision or use which is not in conformance with the provisions of these regulations shall constitute a violation.
-All violations will be pursued in accordance with 24 V.S.A. §§ 4451, 4452 and/or as a civil matter enforced in accordance with the provisions 24 V.S.A.
-1974(a) et.
+All violations will be pursued in accordance with the Act [§§ 4451, 4452] and/or as a civil matter enforced in accordance with the provisions 24 VSA 1974(a) et.
 Seq at the discretion of the Zoning Administrator.
 Each day that a violation continues shall constitute a separate offense. - (B) Notice of Violation.
-Pursuant to 24 V.S.A.§4451, no action may be brought under this Section unless the alleged offender has had at least 7 days' notice by certified mail that a violation exists.
-The warning notice shall state that a violation exists, that the alleged offender has an opportunity to cure the violation within the 7-day period, and that the alleged offender will not be entitled to an additional warning notice for a violation occurring after the 7-day period.
-Action may be brought without notice and opportunity to cure if the alleged offender repeats the violation of the bylaw after the 7-day notice period and within the next succeeding 12 months.

-- (C) Enforcement Pursuant to 24 V.S.A. §4451.
-In accordance with 24 V.S.A. §§ 4451, 4452, the Administrative Officer shall institute in the name of the municipality any appropriate action, injunction or other proceeding to enforce the provisions of these regulations.
+Pursuant to the Act [§4451], no action may be brought under this Section unless the alleged offender has had at least 7 days' notice by certified mail that a violation exists.
+The warning notice shall state that a violation exists, that the alleged offender has an opportunity to cure the violation within the 7 day period, and that the alleged offender will not be entitled to an additional warning notice for a violation occurring after the 7 day period.
+Action may be brought without notice and opportunity to cure if the alleged offender repeats the violation of the bylaw after the 7 day notice period and within the next succeeding 12 months. - (C) Enforcement Pursuant to the Act [§4451].
+In accordance with the Act [§§ 4451, 4452], the Administrative Officer shall institute in the name of the municipality any appropriate action, injunction or other proceeding to enforce the provisions of these regulations.
 All fines imposed and collected for violations shall be paid over to the municipality.
-The municipality shall observe any limitations on enforcement proceedings relating to municipal permits and approvals as set forth in 24 V.S.A. §4454. - (D) Civil Enforcement Pursuant to 24 V.S.A 1974(a).
-Penalties shall be imposed for initial, second and subsequent violations of any provision of these Development Regulations in accordance with 24 V.S.A 1974(a).
+The municipality shall observe any limitations on enforcement proceedings relating to municipal permits and approvals as set forth in the Act [§4454]. - (D) Civil Enforcement Pursuant to 24 VSA 1974(a).
+Penalties shall be imposed for initial, second and subsequent violations of any provision of these Development Regulations in accordance with 24 VSA 1974(a).